 Federal Work Study is a need-based financial aid award program that makes it more affordable for a campus department or non-profit organization to hire student employees.
 Some departments require students to have been awarded Federal Work Study, so students should carefully read the Required Qualifications section of each job posting to determine whether a position for which they wish to apply requires Federal Work Study.

 In addition, all appointments are contingent upon proof of eligibility for employment at Illinois State University to perform the required duties on your scheduled start date.
-The Immigration and Control Act of 1986, Public Law 99-603, required all new employees to file an I-9 in person and no later than three days from the beginning of employment.
+The Immigration and Control Act of 1986, Public Law 99-603, required all new employees to file an I-9 in person and no later than the first day of employment.
 This may be accomplished within the department or through Human Resources.
-A list of the types of documentation you will be expected to provide is available at http://www.uscis.gov/files/form/i-9.pdf.
+A list of the types of documentation you will be expected to provide is available at here.
 Failure to comply with this law will result in cancellation of your appointment.